sheagcraig/SavingThrow/README.md

 The top-level tag should be `<AdwareDefinition>`, followed by metadata tags describing the document.
 ### Metadata Tags
 - `<Version>`: Version number of the ADF.
 This value should be incremented as changes are made over the lifetime of the definition.
+- `<SavingThrowVersion>`: SavingThrow version 1.1.0 introduced the `<TestedFile>` subelements `<Path>` and `<FilenameRegex>` and the ability to do multiples of each.
+This obviously won't work in older versions of SavingThrow.
+Therefore, ADF files can specify a minimum version of SavingThrow required to use all of the included features.
+SavingThrow will log a warning, but try to run the ADF anyway, if the version is too old.
 - `<DefinitionAuthor>`: The author of this ADF.
 - `<DefinitionSource>`: If the ADF is based on another ADF, provide original source URL's to aid others in researching.
 - XML Comments for other top-level notes can go here as well.